yalmip/yalmip.github.io/_posts/2017-09-16-ApproximatingQP.md

 [~,Lf,Uf] = boundingbox(Model,[],f);
 ````

-Now, generate a grid over the bounding box and define the piecewise affine approximators
+Generate a grid over the bounding boxes and define the piecewise affine approximators

 ````matlab
 N = 100;